jharini/booknotes/system-design/system-design-interview/chapter19/README.md

 Using this, we only need to check if the final tile of a user includes the traffic accident tile to see if user is impacted.

-We can also keep track of all possible routes for a navigating user and notify them if a faster re-route is available.
+We can also keep track of all possible routes for a navigating user, recalculate ETAs regularly and notify them if a faster re-route is available.
+This is for the case when the traffic gets cleared and the affected tile can be used again for routing.

 ### Delivery protocols
-We have several options, which enable us to proactively push data to clients from the server:
+We have several options (mobile push notifications, long polling, websocket, server sent events (SSE)), which enable us to proactively push data to clients from the server:
  * Mobile push notifications don't work because payload is limited and it's not available for web apps
  * WebSocket is generally a better option than long-polling as it has less compute footprint on servers
  * We can also use server-sent events (SSE) but lean towards web sockets as they support bi-directional communication which can come in handy for eg a last-mile delivery feature